 Use our interactive tools to see how your hospital performs against others

 Data are available for more than 100 public hospitals across Australia.
-To allow fairer comparisons, the National Health Performance Authority has allocated hospitals to one of four peer groups based on a combination of hospital size, type of services provided and similar facilities.
+To allow fairer comparisons, hospitals were allocated to one of five peer groups based on a combination of hospital size, type of services provided and similar facilities.
 Data has been suppressed where costs or the majority of admitted patients are not available or comparable.

 Use the search bar below to find the hospital you would like to compare.
 You can sort results by state or peer group using the drop down menus to refine your data selection.
 Hospitals remain in their peer groups as they are sorted.
 Alternatively, you can view the data in the interactive tool.